 “Eternally young and beautiful?”
 Evangeline squinched her face.

 “Only to desirable young men,” the crone said.
 “Others will see you as you truly are.
-Every man who gazes upon you will yearn for you.
+Every young man who gazes upon you will yearn for you.
 He will give his heart instantly and completely, will want only you forever.
 And having given his heart, he will never be able to love another.”

 “And I will feel nothing,” Evangeline said, concerned but excited.